Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 Some invocation patterns are legal, but unlikely to be useful:

-* `syscall.send(target=)` can be any `CapSlot`, however it is a bit silly to reference an Object that lives on the local Vat, or a Promise for which the local Vat is the Decider.
+* The `target` of a `syscall.send()` can be any `CapSlot`, however it is a bit silly to reference an Object that lives on the local Vat, or a Promise for which the local Vat is the Decider.
 In both cases, the Vat could have delivered the message directly, instead of taking the time and effort of going through the kernel's run-queue.
 On the other hand, this may achieve certain ordering properties better.

 In some places, `dispatch.deliver()` is named `message`: we're still in the